vippsas/vipps-ecom-api/vipps-ecom-api-quick-start.md

    Open the Vipps landing page URL from the response in a browser and specify your phone number.
    **Please note:** You can also use
    [`Force approve payment`](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api/vipps-ecom-api#testing).
-1. Optional: Send request `Get Payment Details` for information about this payment.
+2. Optional: Send request `Get Payment Details` for information about this payment.
-1. Send request `Capture Payment` to capture the payment.
+3. Send request `Capture Payment` to capture the payment.
-1. Send request `Refund Payment` to refund the payment.

 See
 [Express checkout payments](vipps-ecom-api.md#express-checkout-payments)